M1noa/Prowling/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## TODO

-- Finish // fix the "Download with client" option with a default dir saved in the config file and more
+- [ ] Finish // fix the "Download with client" option with a default dir saved in the config file and more
-- Add more customization // settings
+- [ ] Add more customization // settings

 ---

 [```made with <3 by Minoa```](https://github.com/M1noa)